turingschool/curriculum/source/projects/sales_engine.markdown

 * Clone your SalesEngine project from Github
 * Run `bundle` to install any dependencies
-* Run `rake evaluate` to run the automated tests

-You'll get instructions later about how to import the evaluation suite into your project and make that rake task available.

-You can count on the `rake evaluate` task:

-* Requiring `bundler`
-* Calling `Bundler.require` to load all dependencies
+* Call `Bundler.require` to load all dependencies
-* Calling `SalesEngine.startup` to execute and pre-loading or parsing
+* Call `SalesEngine.startup` to execute any pre-loading or parsing
-* Run any of the methods defined below in any valid sequence
+* Run the methods defined below in any valid sequence
 * Exit with a performance summary

 #### Searching